Understanding Roofing Warranties: What's Covered & What to Expect

 Are Extended Warranties Worth It for Residential Roofing Projects?

-Sharp Exteriors installs GAF-certified systems, which means homeowners may qualify for premium extended warranties when installation is performed by certified contractors.
+Sharp Exteriors installs GAF-certified systems, which means homeowners may qualify for premium extended warranties when certified contractors perform the installation.
 These extended warranties can include up to 50 years of material coverage and 25 years of labor protection.
-They may also offer non-prorated coverage during initial years, which can significantly reduce out-of-pocket costs if something fails prematurely.
+They may also offer non-prorated coverage during the initial years, which can significantly reduce out-of-pocket costs if something fails prematurely.

 While extended warranties do come at a cost, they can be worth the investment depending on the roofing material, home value, and long-term plans.
 Homeowners working with Sharp Exteriors should assess the total value of enhanced warranty packages in relation to the home’s resale potential and local climate conditions before making a decision.